Laurean Rugambwa

-Laurean Rugambwa (July 12, 1912 – December 8, 1997) was the first modern native African Cardinal of the Catholic Church.
-He served as Archbishop of Dar es Salaam from 1968 to 1992, and was elevated to the cardinalate in 1960.
+Laurean Rugambwa (12 July 1912 – 8 December 1997) was a Tanzanian Catholic prelate who served as Archbishop of Dar es Salaam from 1968 to 1992.
+He was made a cardinal in 1960 by Pope John XXIII, becoming the first such native African.

 Biography

-Laurean Rugambwa was born to an aristocratic family in Bukongo, Tanganyika (present-day Tanzania), and baptized with his parents at age 8, on March 19, 1921.
-After studying at Katigondo National Major Seminary in Uganda, he was ordained to the priesthood by Bishop Burcardo Huwiler, MAfr, on December 12, 1943.
+Laurean Rugambwa was born to an aristocratic family in Bukongo, Tanganyika (present-day Kagera Region of Tanzania), and baptized with his parents at age 8, on 19 March 1921.
+After studying at Katigondo National Major Seminary in Uganda, he was ordained to the priesthood by Bishop Burcardo Huwiler, MAfr, on 12 December 1943.
 Rugambwa then did missionary work in West Africa until 1949, when he went to Rome to study at the Pontifical Urbaniana University, from which he obtained his doctorate in canon law.

-On December 13, 1951, Rugambwa was appointed Titular Bishop of Febiana and the first Apostolic Vicar of Lower Kagera.
-The youngest of Africa's bishops, he received his episcopal consecration on February 10, 1952 from Archbishop David Mathew, with Bishops Joseph Kiwanuka, MAfr, and Joseph Blomjous serving as co-consecrators.
-When his apostolic vicariate was elevated to a diocese on March 25, 1953, Rugambwa was named Bishop of Rutabo by Pope Pius XII.
-He was created Cardinal Priest of S. Francesco a Ripa by Pope John XXIII in the consistory of March 28, 1960.
+On 13 December 1951 Rugambwa was appointed titular bishop of Febiana and the first Apostolic Vicar of Lower Kagera.
+The youngest of Africa's bishops, he received his episcopal consecration on 10 February 1952 from Archbishop David Mathew, with Bishops Joseph Kiwanuka, MAfr, and Joseph Blomjous serving as co-consecrators.
+When his apostolic vicariate was elevated to a diocese on 25 March 1953, Rugambwa was named Bishop of Rutabo by Pope Pius XII.
+He was created Cardinal Priest of S. Francesco a Ripa by Pope John XXIII in the consistory of 28 March 1960.
 He was the first native African cardinal of the modern era.
-On the following June 21, his diocese was renamed Bukoba.
+On the following 21 June his diocese was renamed Bukoba.

 Described as a progressive, Rugambwa attended the Second Vatican Council from 1962 to 1965.
 He strongly pushed for the Roman Curia to be internationalized.
 He was also an advocate of inter-Christian ecumenism.

 After Vatican II Rugambwa was active in implementing its reforms.
 He was one of the cardinal electors in the 1963 papal conclave that elected Pope Paul VI.
-Advanced to Archbishop of Dar es Salaam on December 19, 1968, he later participated in the conclaves of August and October 1978, which elected Popes John Paul I and John Paul II respectively.
-Rugambwa resigned as Dar es Salaam's archbishop on July 22, 1992, after twenty-three years of service, during which he founded the first Catholic hospital in Ukonga and a female Roman Catholic religious institute, the Little Sisters of St. Francis of Assisi.
+Advanced to Archbishop of Dar es Salaam on 19 December 1968, he later participated in the conclaves of August and October 1978, which elected Popes John Paul I and John Paul II respectively.
+Rugambwa resigned as Dar es Salaam's archbishop on 22 July 1992, after twenty-three years of service, during which he founded the first Catholic hospital in Ukonga and a female Roman Catholic religious institute, the Little Sisters of St. Francis of Assisi.